aspose-words/Aspose.Words-Documentation/en/net/getting-started/why-aspose-words/aspose-words-or-npoi/aspose-words-instead-of-npoi/_index.md

 ## Get Started with Aspose.Words

-After learning the ["Installation"](/words/net/installation/) page and completing the required steps, you are ready to start working with Aspose.Words.
+After learning the [Installation](/words/net/installation/) page and completing the required steps, you are ready to start working with Aspose.Words.

-Explore the ["Getting Started"](/words/net/getting-started/) section to familiarize yourself with the basic requirements and capabilities and the ["Developer Guide"](/words/net/developer-guide/) section to learn about various practical use cases – how to achieve a certain document appearance, how to apply a particular function, and so on.
+Explore the [Getting Started](/words/net/getting-started/) section to familiarize yourself with the basic requirements and capabilities and the [Developer Guide](/words/net/developer-guide/) section to learn about various practical use cases – how to achieve a certain document appearance, how to apply a particular function, and so on.

 Some use cases can be implemented using NPOI, but many of the more regular tasks are easier and faster to implement using Aspose.Words.

-Aspose.Words provides source code examples for features missing in NPOI on the ["Features missing in NPOI"](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/Aspose.WordsFeaturesmissinginNPOIv1.2) page.
+Aspose.Words provides source code examples for features missing in NPOI on the [Features missing in NPOI](https://github.com/aspose-words/Aspose.Words-for-.NET/releases/tag/Aspose.WordsFeaturesmissinginNPOIv1.2) page.

 ## Technical Support